The Sandbaggers: Cast

-Neil D. Burnside is the Director of Operations (D-Ops) of the British Secret Intelligence Service (SIS, also known as MI6).
-Himself a former Sandbagger and a former Royal Marine, Burnside has been D-Ops for only six months at the start of the series.
-He is arrogant and regularly finds himself at odds with his superiors.
+Burnside is the Director of Operations (D/Ops) of the British Secret Intelligence Service (SIS, also known as MI6).
+Himself a former Sandbagger and a former Royal Marine officer, Burnside has been D/Ops for only six months at the start of the series.
+He is arrogant and obsessively dedicated to his job, and regularly finds himself at odds with his superiors, politicians, the Foreign Office, and the Security Service (MI5).
+The opening titles reveal that Burnside's middle initial is D., as shown on a letter addressed to "N.D.
+Burnside, Esq." on his desk.